suriya-work/Important-Git-commands/README.md

 ➡️➡️
 These commands are fundamental for managing your codebase, collaborating with others, and keeping track of changes.
 Mastering them will significantly enhance your productivity and efficiency in software development projects.
 ➡️➡️

+➡️ git stash:  when you want to record the current state of the working directory and the index, but want to go back to a clean working directory.
+The command saves your local modifications away and reverts the working directory to match the HEAD commit.